georgegomez144/cyclone-II-flutter-app/.junie/guidelines.md

 # Project Guidelines

-- update blueprint.md with implemented features and remove completed sprints adding new ones (max of 3 sprints)

 ## Versioning and pubspec.yaml updates

 Every change to this repository must be accompanied by a version update in pubspec.yaml.